sbvegan/attestation-station-interface/README.md

 ## Acknowledgements

-Thank you Zain and the OP Labs ecosystem team for giving me an inside peak at what y'all are cooking up!
+Thank you [Zain](https://twitter.com/zainbacchus) and the OP Labs ecosystem team for giving me an inside peak at what y'all are cooking up!
+Thank you [Kevin](https://twitter.com/lanceplaine) for the design and sharing the OP design figma files (btw, his designs look much better than my implementation).
 I'm excited for the Optimistic vision, how it echos a cypher/solar punk future, and how I can help make it a reality.